 Several companies have started to promote health and wellness at the workplace and offer comprehensive health check-up packages to employees.
 Manufacturing units conduct occupational health check-ups to screen factory workers for occupational health illnesses at regular intervals.
 These screenings are required by the employer to prevent and reduce work-related injuries to industrial workers.
 The following are eight reasons why occupational health check-ups are vital for manufacturing companies.

-1. To Ensure Suitability for New Job Before Employment:
+Suitability for New Job Before Employment:

 Pre-employment health check-ups help to identify the health status of potential candidates and their suitability for a job before they get employed in particular occupations.
 In factories, the best way to avoid the adverse effects of occupational health hazards and to prevent any accident is to get an individual's health check done before employment.
 In many states of India, it is mandatory to get a pre-employment health check-up done before hiring an individual in a manufacturing unit or factory premises.

 A pre-employment health check-up in factories helps to provide baseline health data to compare with subsequent health check-ups and evaluate any changes in health conditions after employment.
 For example, in a noisy occupation if the hearing threshold of a worker has changed from low (before joining) to high (after joining), then this indicates noise-induced hearing loss due to excessive noise exposure at work.
-Further, pre-employment health record helps in substantiating or negating employee compensation claims.
+Further, a pre-employment health record helps in substantiating or negating employee compensation claims.

-In most cases, an occupational health check-up can help to determine if an employee is well suited to perform a particular role.
+in most cases, an occupational health check-up can help to determine if an employee is well suited to perform a particular role.
 For example, a job role that involves heavy lifting will require a health check to determine physical abilities.

 4. To Detect Early Abnormalities & Prevent Workers from Developing Occupational Diseases: